 Don’t worry — while this message might seem ominous, there are some easy fixes to prevent this issue from happening in the future.

-In this article, we’ll talk about the causes of this error and also how you can fix it with ease.
+In this article, we’ll discuss the causes of this error and how to fix it easily.

 Fix the Invalid JSON Error – Video Tutorial